LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 ``-`` — remove
-   removes a predicate spy point for the current goal ``#`` — add adds a line number spy point for the current clause ``|`` — remove removes a line number spy point for the current clause ``h`` — condensed help prints list of command options
+   removes a predicate spy point for the current goal ``#`` — add adds an unconditional breakpoint for the current clause ``|`` — remove removes an unconditional breakpoint for the current clause ``h`` — condensed help prints list of command options
 ``?`` — extended help